 1. Your Ultimate Goal

 People purchase property for a variety of reasons and it’s important to be clear on your goals.
-Buying a family home is very different to purchasing an investment property, so know what you are looking for and be clear about your needs.
+Buying your first home is very different to purchasing an investment property, so know what you are looking for and be clear about your needs.

 Ultimate property: If you are looking to purchase your ultimate family home, there will likely be a list of requirements and preferences.
 You may be less likely to consider capital gain and instead focus on how this house will suit your family’s needs and its proximity to other family members, school, friends, and work.